 - Fall/Winter and Summer Work program funding; and

 T4A tax slips are issued to students for all Aid and Award amounts received during the tax year.

-It is important to note that Aid and Award income may affect federal and/or provincial student aid (e.g. full-time OSAP) entitlements.
+It is important to note that Aid and Award income may affect federal and/or provincial government student aid (e.g. full-time OSAP) entitlements.
 Students are advised to review the status of their government student aid applications often and refer to the appropriate government website for further information.

 Review of Aid and Award Decisions

 - Decisions made by Aid and Award selection committees are final.
 Students may not appeal these decisions.

 - Students who believe an error occurred at the University, that may have impacted an Aid and/or Award decision, are asked to write to the Senior Associate Registrar, Aid & Awards requesting a review of their file.